Adams-taiwo/nuesa-pollmate/docs/epics/epic-5-data-management.md

 * Blockchain-based vote verification (not in this iteration).
 * Machine learning-based fraud detection or anomaly monitoring.
 * Exporting logs to third-party systems like Splunk or ELK Stack.
-* Multi-region database replication or distributed systems architecture.
+* Multi-region database replication or distributed system architecture.

 ### **8. Metrics / Success Measurement**